 One ladle-size scoop should do the trick and give you the right amount of batter for your waffle maker.

-Keep in mind, you can add less or more batter to the waffle maker, depending on the size of the waffle you prefer.
+Keep in mind, that you can add less or more batter to the waffle maker, depending on the size of the waffle you prefer.

 Use your favorite Gluten-Free flour and make them gluten-free!
 As always, some gluten-free flours may change the texture of the waffles